OmaLikesCoding/OmaLikesCoding/README.md

 My diverse work experience encompasses high-volume sales, customer service, management, recruiting, branding, and various marketing strategies, including e-mail, social media, and grassroots marketing.
 Through these roles, I recognized an opportunity to enhance the end-user experience and optimize digital products.
 My penchant for updating and debugging further strengthens my problem-solving abilities.

 At the core of my being lies a problem solver who thrives on bringing ease of use and joy to stakeholders and end users alike.
-I am driven to contribute to the growth and success of our creations as a product manager, enriching the lives of those who interact with our innovative developments as developers and engineers.
+I am driven to contribute to the growth and success of our creations as a analyst, enriching the lives of those who interact with our innovative developments as developers and engineers.